 Together, these studies have highlighted the importance of the stomach in the regulation of food intake, the complex interplay between appetite hormones and vagal afferent activity, and the changes that occur in high fat diet-induced obesity.

-Lead researcher: Professor Amanda Page
+Professor Amanda Page

 We offer exciting opportunities for researchers at the honours, masters and PhD levels.
 Our research degrees are open to students from a broad range of backgrounds, and range from basic sciences to clinical research.
 If you are interested in human health, consider furthering your research career with us.